There’s a good reason why menopause is called “the change of life.” It can affect just about every part of your body, including your breasts.

 Most of the time, breast changes are not cancer, but it’s important to get any new or unusual symptom checked out quickly.

 Also talk to your doctor about how often you should get mammograms, since guidelines vary.
 The American Cancer Society recommends one every year, starting when you’re 45.
+The American College of Obstetricians and Gynecologists recommends offering average-risk patients mammograms beginning at age 40.
 Other groups advise every 2 years when you turn 50 until you’re 74.

 You may need to start sooner if you’re at high risk.